Alumni Spotlight: Randy Neal

 VirginiaSports.com

-CHARLOTTESVILLE, Va. — Returning an interception for touchdown once in a rivalry game would create an indelible memory for any football player.
+CHARLOTTESVILLE, Va. — Returning an interception for a touchdown once in a rivalry game would create an indelible memory for any football player.
 To do it twice in the same game?

 “That’s unheard of,” former University of Virginia defensive end Chris Slade said this week.
-“You don’t see that.”

 Fans who were at Lane Stadium on Nov.
-20, 1992, or watching the game on TV, saw UVA linebacker Randy Neal make it reality.
+20, 1992, or watching the game on TV, saw UVA linebacker Randy Neal accomplish that feat.
 Neal, then a sophomore, picked off two passes by Virginia Tech quarterback Maurice DeShazo and returned each one for a touchdown.

 “It was because of my quarterback pressure,” Slade, a former All-American who now coaches the defensive ends at his alma mater, said with a laugh.